jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-in Rust, it does not compile.
+In Rust, it does not compile.

 ```shell [1-11|1|9-10|6-7]
 error[E0382]: borrow of moved value: `s1`